 The Turismo Città di Venezia has therefore launched a new awareness campaign: #EnjoyRespectVenezia.
 The goal is to create a sustainable tourism in harmony with the daily life of residents.
 The campaign involves an overview of itineraries around the whole city of Venice (as I also mentioned above), rules for the responsible visitor and also a list of forbidden behaviour.
 This includes no swimming in the canals, no picknick on San Marco, no sitting on monuments, no swimsuits in the city, no feeding of pigeons, no littering and no cycling.
 These might seem obvious, but apparently not for everyone.
 Breaking these rules can result in fines up to 500 euros.

 Venice is a delicate city with a lot of historical and cultural heritage.
 Overall, the key to enjoying Venice is to keep an open mind, to be prepared to walk a lot – with good walking shoes and a detailed map, and to remember that everything will take more time than you imagined.
 You will very easily get accustomed to the fact that there is no noise from cars, no traffic lights where you have to wait, and no need for a quick jump onto the sideway when you all of a sudden realize you’re in the middle of the street to admire a building.

-If you want to prepare your first trip in detail, I suggest you browse through the other posts on my blog, read some books to get to know the city, look for my favourite addresses and my list of bookmarks, or if you’re really overwhelmed, contact me for a personalized travel plan.
+You can find more tips on how to prepare your trip to Venice in my post ‘How I prepare my trips to Venice as a frequent visitor‘.
+I also suggest you browse through the other posts on my blog such as ‘A practical how-to guide on transportation in Venice‘, read some books to get to know the city, look for my favourite addresses and my list of bookmarks, or if you’re really overwhelmed, contact me for a personalized travel plan.

 SHARE THIS POST WITH YOUR FRIENDS ON